 QDWI members are a limited benefit category of Medicaid members.
-The only benefit they receive from Wisconsin Medicaid is payment of Medicare monthly premiums for Part A.
+They receive payment of Medicare monthly premiums for Part

 QDWI members are certified by their local county or tribal agency.
 To qualify, QDWI members are required to meet the following qualifications: